smadhulika/pigeon/README.md

 2) Create iam role name ec2-admin and attach below policies

- AmazonEC2FullAccess
- AmazonS3FullAccess
- AmazonVPCFullAccess
+ AmazonEC2FullAccess, AmazonS3FullAccess, AmazonVPCFullAccess

-3) Import any of your Public Key in aws (key pairs) with the name webuikey
+3) Import any of your Public Key in awsconsole (key pairs) with the name webuikey

 4) Create AWS instance Amazon LInux2 - t2.micro and attach iam role to the instance